wkai343/SiFli-SDK/example/zbt/bap_broadcast_sink/README.rst

-.. zephyr:code-sample:: bluetooth_bap_unicast_server
+.. zephyr:code-sample:: bluetooth_bap_broadcast_sink
-   :name: Basic Audio Profile (BAP) Unicast Audio Server
+   :name: Basic Audio Profile (BAP) Broadcast Audio Sink
-   :relevant-api: bluetooth bt_audio bt_bap bt_pacs
+   :relevant-api: bluetooth bt_audio bt_bap bt_conn bt_pacs

-   Use BAP Unicast Server functionality.
+   Use BAP Broadcast Sink functionality.

 Overview
 ********

-Application demonstrating the BAP Unicast Server functionality.
+Application demonstrating the BAP Broadcast Sink functionality.
-Starts advertising and awaits connection from a BAP Unicast Client.
+Starts by scanning for BAP Broadcast Sources and then synchronizes to the first found and listens to it until the source is (potentially) stopped.

-This sample can be found under :zephyr_file:`samples/bluetooth/bap_unicast_server` in the Zephyr tree.
+This sample can be found under :zephyr_file:`samples/bluetooth/bap_broadcast_sink` in the Zephyr tree.

 Check the :zephyr:code-sample-category:`bluetooth` samples for general information.

+Use :kconfig:option:`CONFIG_TARGET_BROADCAST_NAME` Kconfig to specify the name (:kconfig:option:`CONFIG_BT_DEVICE_NAME`) of a broadcast source to listen to.
+With default value (empty string), sink device will listen to all available broadcast sources.

 Requirements
 ************